- Population: 60.6 million

 - Started work in Italy: November 2017

 Italy continues to receive the lion’s share of those who arrive in Europe by crossing the Mediterranean Sea using smugglers.
-An estimated 120,000 people landed on Italy’s shores in 2017 (this compared with just over 30,000 in Greece).
+Italy received over 40% of arrivals to Europe in 2020, 14% of whom are children traveling alone.
+Italy hosts an estimated 41% of displaced persons living in reception facilitates across Europe.
 Absent sufficient support from other European Union member states, Italy is bearing most of the responsibility for their welfare and is overwhelmed.

 Italy faces a multitude of challenges as it responds to the needs of refugees and migrants who have landed on its shores.
 The asylum process is long and drawn out.
 While asylum seekers wait, they live in reception centers scattered across Italy.

 The quality of care and services offered at these centers varies significantly, with some offering a holistic approach and others struggling with limited hot water, scarce food, run-down infrastructure and no support.

 The majority of refugees have experienced trauma on their journey to Italy.
-Their typical routes—from various regions of North Africa, through Libya and across the Mediterranean Sea—are dangerous and invite sexual abuse and other exploitative behavior.
-Of particular concern are children traveling alone—an estimated 15,700 of them arriving in Italy in 2017.
+Their typical routes—from various regions of North Africa, through Libya and across the Mediterranean Sea—are dangerous and they face sexual abuse and other exploitative behavior.
+Of particular concern are children traveling alone—an estimated 4,700 of them arriving in Italy by sea in 2020.
+Many of these children face ongoing difficulties with safety and integration as they transition to adulthood.

 Access to accurate information about rights and available services available is hard to come by.
 Unscrupulous smugglers dupe refugees with promises of a better life in Europe, but few if any find such promises realized.
 Even those who gain asylum in Italy find few resources to help them integrate into their new communities.
 This is compounded by Italy being an international hub and hotspot for human trafficking.